jvpatey/HomeKeep/README.md

 ### Cloud Functions

-HomeKeep uses Firebase Cloud Functions to manage the notification backend.
+HomeKeep uses Firebase Cloud Functions to manage the notification backend, which interacts with NotificationAPI to trigger the sending of notifications for tasks.
+To use the Cloud Functions, you will need to set up an account with [NotificationAPI](https://www.notificationapi.com/).
+In the cloud function, you will need to replace 'your_client_id' and 'your_client_secret' with your NotificationAPI credentials.
 The functions can be found in CloudAPI.

 ```
 cd CloudAPI